 Frank Dirks, a staff member of Youth Service America, was brought to Michigan to provide leadership for establishing the Michigan Community Service Commission.
 In 1991, Dirks convened a group of Dr. Orosz’s statewide grantees in philanthropy at Albion College to discuss how they might advocate for the creation of a statewide commission to distribute federal funds in support of philanthropy and volunteerism programs across Michigan.
 This was a pivotal meeting that drew together grantees, each representing a statewide system committed to youth and philanthropy, and resulted in a commitment to work together toward the goal of creating a service commission for the state of Michigan.

 Michigan launched one of the first state community service commissions in the nation, with the intention that it would be an early participant in the implementation of the National and Community Service Act programs.
-The launch of this commission was pursued in partnership with Governor John Engler and First Lady of Michigan, Michelle Engler, who served as the Commission’s first chair.
+The launch of this commission was pursued in partnership with Gov. John Engler and First Lady of Michigan, Michelle Engler, who served as the Commission’s first chair.
 Two years before Governor Engler’s term ended, Mrs. Engler stepped down in order to help the Commission transition smoothly into new leadership.
-Dr. Russell Mawby then stepped in as interim chair before handing the Commission over to the First Gentleman of Michigan, Daniel Mulhern, at the beginning of Governor Jennifer Granholm’s term.
+Russell Mawby then stepped in as interim chair before handing the Commission over to the First Gentleman of Michigan, Daniel Mulhern, at the beginning of Governor Jennifer Granholm’s term.

 Historical Document: View the proceedings from the June 10-11, 1991 conference and subsequent planning meetings on youth service in Michigan.

 Historical Document: Read Governor John Engler’s executive order to create the Michigan Community Service Commission.

 Historical Document: View the 1991 Michigan Community Service Commission meeting that discussed the National Community Service Act.

 Video: Watch leaders discuss the leadership of Governor and First Lady Engler.

 The philanthropy and volunteerism grantees funded by the Kellogg Foundation (such as Campus Compact and the Michigan Community Foundations’ Youth Project) played a central role in the early organizing efforts preparing for the launch of the Michigan Community Service Commission.